The Kitchy Cabin

 I wanted something bold but not busy, and the harvest pattern is exactly that.
 It allows each color to have a moment.

-Claire chose to use the same pattern and color palette for both her kitchen and fireplace hearth with the help of our Color-It Tool.
+Claire chose to use the same pattern and color palette for both her kitchen and fireplace hearth.
 She created three separate motifs for our Handpainted Harvest and perfectly mixed them together.

 You used the same color palette of Sorbet, Spruce Gloss and Sunflower for the Grange tiles in your laundry room--what made you decide to go bold in this room as well?